 Pre-plan datasets

 Pre-plan datasets are used in voyage pre-planning and will produce for a ship a set of tidal windows for an arrival port or waterway, for a specified draught, days or weeks in advance.
-In this case, it is likely that the UKCM service will simply compute tidal windows based on water level and current forecast models, other weather statistics and a standard assumed route.
+In this case, it is likely that the UKCM Service will simply compute tidal windows based on water level and current forecast models, other weather statistics and a standard assumed route.

-Actual plan datasets
+Actual Plan datasets

-Actual plan datasets are produced closer to the arrival/departure (for example, 24 hours prior) and provide the mariner (crew and/or pilot) with a more detailed passage plan.
+Actual Plan datasets are produced closer to the arrival/departure (for example, 24 hours prior) and provide the mariner (crew and/or pilot) with a more detailed passage plan.
 This plan is generated from more frequent and/or precise weather forecasts/observations.

-Actual plan update datasets
+Actual Update datasets

-Actual plan update datasets include more up-to-date information and may be required every five to ten minutes.
-These datasets include the route, the almost non-navigable and non-navigable areas and the 'parent' UnderKeelClearancePlan feature.
-The dataset will be updated based on the latest weather conditions and (optionally) actual ship position, heading and speed (for example as received by a UKCM service provider via a ship’s transmitted AIS signal).
+Actual Update datasets include more up-to-date information and may be required every five to ten minutes.
+These datasets include the route, the under keel clearance plan area, almost non-navigable areas, and non-navigable areas under the 'parent' UnderKeelClearancePlan feature.
+The dataset will be updated based on the latest weather conditions and, if available, actual ship position, heading and speed (for example as received by a UKCM Service Provider via a ship’s transmitted AIS signal).

 Dataset use cases

 UKCM datasets are updated by whole dataset replacement.
-Which data needs to be updated, and how frequently, depends on the purpose of UKC calculation (as indicated by the 'underKeelClearancePurposeType' attribute).
+Which data needs to be updated, and how frequently, depends on the purpose of UKC calculation (as indicated by the 'underKeelClearancePurpose' attribute).
 The following is a typical updating scenario, but variations may exist depending on local circumstances.

 In the pre-planning use case, a ship requests a set of tidal windows for an arrival/departure port or waterway, for a specified draught, days or weeks in advance.
-In this case, the UKCM service may compute a tidal window based on predicted tides, forecast navigable depths, including safety/manoeuvrability margins, ship maximum draught, speed and squat predictions, other forecast environmental conditions and a standard assumed route.
-In this scenario, the UKCM service could return a single dataset and generally no updates are required until approximately 24 hrs before the time when the ship enters the UKCM area.
+In this case, the UKCM Service may compute a tidal window based on predicted tides, forecast navigable depths, including safety/manoeuvrability margins, ship maximum draught, speed and squat predictions, other forecast environmental conditions and a standard assumed route.
+In this scenario, the UKCM Service could return a single Pre-plan dataset, and generally no updates are required until closer to the time when the ship enters the UKCM Operational Area (for example, approximately 24 hrs prior to entry).

-Approximately 24 hrs before the time when a ship enters the UKCM area, the ship will need a more detailed UKC plan.
-This plan usually considers more up to date information and will typically need to be updated more frequently.
+Closer to the time time of a ship entering the UKCM Operational Area (for example, 24 hours prior), the ship will need a more detailed UKC plan.
+This Actual Plan usually considers more up to date information and will typically need to be updated more frequently.
 In this case, the non-navigable and almost non-navigable areas, any tidal windows (via Control Points), and some metadata will have changed.
-Depending on the variability of the met-ocean conditions, the update frequency could vary between 10 and 60 minutes.
+Depending on the variability of the met-ocean conditions, the update frequency could vary, for example between 10 and 60 minutes.